 Slack has become a major part of a development team’s toolset, and Wercker’s integration with Slack is seamless.
 The Wercker slackbot, Walterbot, allows you to interact with notifications on your product’s build status.
 These notifications are team-wide, or can be customized.
 Walterbot gets to what is important—the status of your build.

 Environment Variables are essential to keep sensitive information away from exposure in a repository.
 Wercker can use many env variables during pipeline execution.
 These could include organizational-level environment variables, application-level environment variables, and pipeline-level environment variables.
 Using a customizable script-step to organize your variables allows your team to expose the right data to the right servers during your deployment process.

 Security should never be ignored in the development process, and Wercker utilizes key security features, including source code protection (only our testing servers have access), the ability to turn test logs off to hide command output, protected environment variables, and customizable permissions for both user and project.
-Another exciting security feature is the Virtual Private Pipeline (VPP), which is a single-tenant, SaaS-delivered Docker-native CI/CD automation platform.
-It is fully managed and scalable, and is ideally suited to cloud-native development.

 With Wercker, you have a fully integrated environment that can handle just about every aspect of your build and deployment.
 Wercker features will save your team valuable time during the development and software delivery process.